Procedure: Rehabilitation and compensation

-To inform staff of the procedure for injury management, rehabilitation and compensation at the University.
+To inform staff of the procedure for rehabilitation and workers’ compensation at the University.
 This procedure is linked to the University’s Rehabilitation and compensation policy.

 - The University strives to create and maintain a workplace that supports the safety, health and wellbeing of staff.
 The University is committed to occupational rehabilitation for staff who sustain work related injuries or develop work related illnesses that impact on their ability to perform their work.
 It will aim to achieve the safe and timely return to work of injured staff through early and appropriate intervention.

 - The aim of the rehabilitation and compensation systems are to support injured workers to remain at work or return to gainful work at the earliest appropriate time.

 - The University will provide suitable duties wherever possible in order to maintain staff at work or facilitate an early return to work.
 The University will respect and treat reference information in accordance with the Principles of the Commonwealth Privacy legislation and University Policies and Procedures.